savob/savobajic.ca/content/_index.md

 # Hi There!

-This is a website for Savo Bajic *(me!)*, covering my previous projects and work - lots of embedded systems design: starting from concept to final delivery.
+This website is for Savo Bajic *(me!)*, covering my projects and work - lots of embedded systems design: from concept to final delivery.

 If you're looking to chat or collaborate drop me a [line]({{< ref "contact">}})!